voostindie/markdown-curator/README.md

 ### Create your own custom change processors

-Once you've implemented a couple of queries, you might run into one or two issues:
+Once you've implemented a couple of queries, you might run into a couple of issues:

 1. **Duplication**.
-Extracting specific values from documents might be complex, and the same values might be needed across queries.
+When extracting specific values from documents, these same values might be needed across queries.
+2. **Complexity**.
+Extracting values from documents might be complex, and might lead to queries that are hard to use.
-2. **Heavy processing**.
+4. **Heavy processing**.
 Running many queries across large data sets on every change, no matter how small, can be CPU intensive.

-To solve these issues, you can create your own change processors that can transform incoming changes to the vault into other things like custom data models, which you can then build your queries upon.
+This is where the concept of the `ChangeProcessor` comes in.
+The system actually runs in two phases.
+One is to run queries and generate output.
+This is the *second* phase.
+The first phase is to act on incoming changes and build custom data models from these changes.
+These data models can then be used by the queries.

 To do so, implement the `ChangeProcessor` interface and register it in your curator module: